getsolus/solus-site.github.io/content/blog/solus-releases-iso-snapshot-2017.04.17.0.md

 {{< altimg "/2017/04/GNOME.jpg" >}}

 We're proud to formally announce the release of our Solus GNOME edition.
-This edition fulfills our desire to make GNOME a first class experience, instead of a hybrid Budgie / GNOME setup, and introduces a near-vanilla GNOME experience with sane defaults and some shipped extensions.
+This edition fulfills our desire to make GNOME a first class experience, instead of a hybrid Budgie / GNOME setup, and introduces a near-stock GNOME experience with sane defaults and some shipped extensions.

-Our GNOME edition ships with the GNOME theme provided by Arc, providing a cleaner and more modern look to GNOME.
+Our GNOME edition ships with GNOME 3.24 and features the GNOME theme provided by Arc, providing a cleaner and more modern look to GNOME.
 Furthermore, we ship and have enabled several sensible extensions so you can spend less time tweaking and more time just using the system.

 - Dash To Dock is installed to enable faster access to your applications.
-We provide subtle styling changes as well as set defaults such as setting the Applications icon on the top of the dock, setting the default click action of running applications to minimize, reducing the hide delay, and lastly changing the maximum icon size to better utilize screen real estate.
+We provide subtle styling changes as well as set defaults such as:
+  - Setting the Applications icon on the top of the dock
+  - Setting the default click action of running applications to minimize
+  - Reducing the hide delay
+  - Changing the maximum icon size to better utilize screen real estate.
 - Impatience enables faster animations for GNOME Shell.
 In our edition, you can expect animations to take only half the time!
 - TopIcons is shipped by default to merge the locations of application tray icons into a single place, as opposed to it being separated by the "Legacy Tray" and the top tray icons.
+- We provide the chrome-gnome-shell package out-of-the-box so installation of extensions via Chrome are painless, and installation via Firefox is simpler, by only requiring the installation of Firefox support provided via the GNOME Extensions website.

 ## MATE